 Those of us prone to sneezing, wheezing, or coughing fits might be surprised to learn that many allergy-inducing chemicals could be lurking in the very fragrances we spritz on daily.
 In fact, many of the chemicals found in our favorite beauty product's ingredient lists aren't even required to be disclosed—which makes it difficult to determine if we're wearing a scent that's causing us harm.

+Fortunately, there's a way around that, due to the invention of hypoallergenic perfumes.
 Enter Skylar, the brainchild of Cat Chen, a former executive at The Honest Company.
 The clean, chic fragrance line was born out of Chen's own penchant for fragrances, after she discovered how difficult it was to find a perfume that does not contain harmful chemicals.
-Keep scrolling to find out more.

 Chen started researching hypoallergenic fragrances when she became pregnant with her daughter, but things felt more personal when she found that her daughter was actually allergic to her perfumes.
 This sounds like a nightmare situation for any perfume-loving new mom, but instead of panicking, Chen solved her own problem and set out to create Skylar.
-All of the brand's fragrances are free of parabens, phthalates, glycol, animal products, artificial dyes, and other allergenic ingredients found in many popular perfumes.
-They’re mostly natural but do contain a few lab-made ingredients that Chen promises are actually safer than using all-natural essential oils.
+All of the brand's fragrances are free of parabens, phthalates, glycol, animal products, artificial dyes, and other potentially allergenic ingredients found in many popular perfumes.
+They’re mostly natural but do contain a few lab-made ingredients that Chen claims are actually safer than using all-natural essential oils.